-The star of any summer grilling party might be the burgers, hot dogs, or your preferred protein, but the best BBQ sides have a starring role as well.
+The star of any summer grilling party might be the burgers, hot dogs, or your preferred protein, but the best BBQ sides also have a starring role.
 Good BBQ sides are essential to any good summer barbecue.

 They can help to enhance the event you’re throwing, have people raving about your well-rounded cooking, and create a memorable time.
-So go ahead, set down that cheeseburger for just a moment, and check out the best side dishes for your summer barbecue.
+So set down that cheeseburger momentarily, and check out the best side dishes for your summer barbecue.

 Summer barbecues wouldn’t be the same without some delicious side dishes.
-Potato salad, coleslaw, fresh salads, grilled corn on the cob, and grilled asparagus are all fan favorites, but there are plenty of other great options to choose from.
+Potato salad, coleslaw, fresh salads, grilled corn on the cob, and grilled asparagus are all fan favorites, but there are plenty of other great options.

-Whatever sides you choose, just remember to have fun and enjoy the good weather while it lasts.
-Roasted Brussels sprouts, fruit salad, macaroni salad, and quinoa salad are all great choices that will leave your guests satisfied.
+Whatever sides you choose, remember to have fun and enjoy the good weather while it lasts.
+Roasted Brussels sprouts, fruit salad, macaroni salad, and quinoa salad are great choices that will satisfy your guests.
 No matter what you choose, make sure to have a variety of options so everyone can find something they love.

 - Best BBQ Side Dishes for Your Next Summer Cookout